rolancon/key-value/README.md

     term-a1

-A couplet contains of left-hand side term and a right-hand side term, connected with an equal sign **=**.
+A pair contains of left-hand side term and a right-hand side term, connected with an equals sign **=**.
 E.g.:

     left-term = right-term